 Alisa’s involvement in research projects related to evidence-based practice, support for regional and remote university students and research in the LIS profession (the Library and Information Science Research Australian (LISRA) project) has led her to co-authoring a number of journal articles in recent years.

-In addition to her work, Alisa actively contributes to the library and information professional community through her writing and speaking, involvement in LIS education and current position of chairperson for Australian Library and Information Association’s (ALIA) New Generation Advisory Committee.
+In addition to her work, Alisa actively contributes to the library and information professional community through her writing and speaking, involvement in LIS education and most recent position of chairperson for Australian Library and Information Association’s (ALIA) New Generation Advisory Committee.
 Her contribution and achievements as an early career library and information professional has been recognised by her peers, receiving the ALIA Metcalfe Award in 2017.

 Alisa has a Bachelor of Business (Marketing and Public Relations) from Queensland University of Technology (QUT) and received her Master of Information Technology (Library and Information Science) in 2013.